Last Updated : | Wide Angle Software

 To do this, make sure TouchCopy is closed.
 Then, right click on the TouchCopy icon either on your desktop or in your programs folder.
 Select 'Properties' and then go to the 'Compatibility' tab.
 On here please select to 'Run this program as an administrator'.
 Once done press 'Apply' and then 'OK'.
 Please then re-launch TouchCopy and try again.

-If you are using a Mac computer running macOS Mojave, please make sure that TouchCopy has the correct permissions on your Mac.
+If you are using a Mac computer running macOS Mojave or higher, please make sure that TouchCopy has the correct permissions on your Mac.

 To do this: